atvo912/blackjack-game/README.md

-# thirteen-game-API
+# blackjack-game-API
-Backend API for a browser-based card game of Thirteen (Tien Len/Heo)
+Backend API for a browser-based card game of Blackjack/Twenty-One